edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

 We need to specify for the controller node which IP address should be used as the management address as well as the API address.
 This is necessary for the case that an NSX controller is deployed with multiple IP addresses in different subnets.
 As mentioned earlier I'll keep it single, utilizing only a single subnet.

-First, set the IP address the controller should use for management traffic with the command `set control-cluster management-address &#60;IP address&#62;`
+First, set the IP address the controller should use for management traffic with the command `set control-cluster management-address <IP address>`

 <pre>nsxc-l-01a # set control-cluster management-address 192.168.110.101
 nsxc-l-01a #
 </pre>

-Next tell the NSX controller which IP address to use for the switch manager traffic (this is the traffic that communicates with OVS interfaces) via the command `set control-cluster role switch_manager listen-ip &#60;IP address&#62;`
+Next tell the NSX controller which IP address to use for the switch manager traffic (this is the traffic that communicates with OVS interfaces) via the command `set control-cluster role switch_manager listen-ip <IP address>`

 <pre>nsxc-l-01a # set control-cluster role switch_manager listen-ip 192.168.110.101
 nsxc-l-01a #
 </pre>

-Then instruct the controller which IP address to use for the API interface traffic (this is the interface that handles northbound REST API traffic) with the command `set control-cluster role api_provider listen-ip &#60;IP address&#62;`
+Then instruct the controller which IP address to use for the API interface traffic (this is the interface that handles northbound REST API traffic) with the command `set control-cluster role api_provider listen-ip <IP address>`

 <pre>nsxc-l-01a # set control-cluster role api_provider listen-ip 192.168.110.101
 nsxc-l-01a #
 </pre>

-Once you have completed these steps, you can turn up the controller cluster with the command `join control-cluster &#60;own IP address&#62;`.
+Once you have completed these steps, you can turn up the controller cluster with the command `join control-cluster <own IP address>`.
 Notice that for the first controller you are basically joining the controller to itself.
 In the case that the controller has multiple IP addresses, the address to use is the one you specified when you set the management IP address earlier.

 <pre>nsxc-l01a # join control-cluster 192.168.110.101
 Clearing controller state and restarting